Sociology Legal Studies (3+3, B.A.-Sociology Legal Studies/J.D.)

 * Minimum ACT score of 25 or an SAT score of 1150.

-During the student’s third year of study at Walsh University, the student will apply for admission to The University of Akron School Law.
+During the student’s third year of study at Walsh University, the student will apply for admission to The University of Akron School Law or the Catholic University of America Columbus School of Law.
 Students will be assured of admission to law school if they satisfy the following:

 * Minimum 3.40 cumulative undergraduate GPA performance;

-* Responses to the Character and Fitness questions on The University of Akron School of Law’s application that are satisfactory to the law school’s Admissions Committee; and
+* For admission to the University of Akron School of Law: Responses to the Character and Fitness questions on The University of Akron School of Law’s application that are satisfactory to the law school’s Admissions Committee; and

 * Minimum LSAT score of 150.

 A student enrolled in the 3+3 Program will complete a minimum of 97 earned credit hours during the student’s three years of undergraduate study at Walsh University.
-The student will then earn the minimum 28 remaining credit hours to complete the bachelor’s degree during the student’s first year of law school at The University of Akron School of Law.
-Upon successful completion of all graduation requirements, the student’s Bachelor’s Degree in Legal Studies will be awarded following the student’s fourth year of study (first year at The University of Akron) and the student’s JD will be awarded following the student’s sixth year of study (third year at The University of Akron).
+The student will then earn the minimum 28 remaining credit hours to complete the bachelor’s degree during the student’s first year of law school at The University of Akron School of Law or Catholic University Columbus School of Law.
+Upon successful completion of all graduation requirements, the student’s Bachelor’s Degree in Legal Studies will be awarded following the student’s fourth year of study (first year at law school) and the student’s JD will be awarded following the student’s sixth year of study (third year at law school).

 While an undergraduate student, all University and undergraduate policies apply to the student.
 This includes the student’s first three years of study at Walsh University.
-Walsh University will accept transfer credit from the University of Akron for the student's first year of law school and will award the Bachelor's Degree in Legal Studies following the student's fourth year of study (first year at the University of Akron) upon successful completion of all graduation requirements.
+Walsh University will accept transfer credit from the University of Akron or The Catholic University of America for the student's first year of law school and will award the Bachelor's Degree in Legal Studies following the student's fourth year of study (first year at the University of Akron or Catholic University of America) upon successful completion of all graduation requirements.

 - General Education Requirements